-- A. County resources shall only be used for lawful County purposes.
-County resources include, but are not limited to, County personnel, money, procurement/credit cards, vehicles, equipment, materials, supplies, or other property. - B. Printing, mailing, or electronic communications of political material or conducting non-county business using county resources is prohibited. - C. No elected official, employee, or board member shall use or permit the use of County resources for personal or private purposes unless the use of County resources is de minimis or authorized by law or County policy, or the use of County resources is provided as part of his or her official compensation.
+- A. "County resources" include, but are not limited to, County personnel, money, procurement/credit cards, vehicles, equipment, materials, supplies, or other property. - B. Printing, mailing, or electronic communications of political material or conducting non-county business using county resources is prohibited. - C. No elected official, employee, or board member shall use or permit the use of County resources for personal or private purposes unless the use of County resources is de minimis or authorized by law or County policy, or the use of County resources is provided as part of his or her official compensation.